InnerSourceCommons/archive.innersourcecommons.org/events/isc-spring-2020.md

 * [Hostal Prim](http://www.hostalprim.com/en/) (700m)

 All of them are tidy, clean, have wifi, air conditioning, and each room has its own bathroom (but double check).

+### Call For Sponsorship
+We invite interested organisations and companies to sponsor this renowned event.
+These summits provide a basis to encourage InnerSource practitioners to share their experiences and to collaborate with each other on improving InnerSource.
+If interested in sponsoring this event, please contact Dr. Daniel Izquierdo for more details (dizquierdo@bitergia.com).

+The sponsoring prospectus is available [here](https://drive.google.com/file/d/1O-tfwEc4h_JBCnYCj4COl6h8IU1MketN/view?usp=sharing).

+### Call For Presentations

+Call for presentations is already closed, thanks for your interest.

+All proposals are due by midnight, January 10th, 2020.
+All presentations at the Spring Summit, unless otherwise designated by the presenter, will be covered by the Chatham House Rule.
+See the [Chatham House Rule](https://www.chathamhouse.org/about/chatham-house-rule).